MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/fa-how-trans-split-combine.md

 7. On both lines, select the **Reclassify Acquisition Cost** and **Reclassify Depreciation** check boxes.
 8. Choose the **Reclassify** action.

-    Two lines are now created in the fixed asset G/L journal using the template and batch that you have specified in the **FA Journal Setup** window for the specified depreciation book.
+    Two lines are now created in the fixed asset G/L journal using the template and batch that you have specified on the **FA Journal Setup** page for the specified depreciation book.
 For more information, see [Set Up Fixed Asset Depreciation](fa-how-setup-depreciation.md).
 9. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **FA G/L Journals**, and then choose the related link.
-10. In the **Fixed Asset G/L Journal** window, choose the **Post** action to post the reclassification that you performed in steps 4 through 8.
+10. On the **Fixed Asset G/L Journal** page, choose the **Post** action to post the reclassification that you performed in steps 4 through 8.

 ## <a name="to-combine-two-fixed-assets-into-one"></a>To combine two fixed assets into one
 You can combine multiple fixed assets into one fixed asset, for example when you move distributed fixed assets into one department.
 If you have posted acquisition costs and depreciation for the fixed asset to be moved, those values will be combined in the single fixed asset.